Carmine Galante

-Biography
+Carmine Galante ([ˈkarmine ɡaˈlante]; February 21, 1910 – July 12, 1979) was an American Mafioso who was de facto boss of the Bonanno crime family of New York City.
+Law enforcement have accused Galante of participating in between 80 and 100 murders, with an extensive arrest record dating back to 1926 for assault, robbery, murder, grand larceny, alcohol tax violation, and narcotics.
+According to FBI files, during the 1930s and 1940s, Galante served as an enforcer for Don Vito Genovese, including himself carried out several murder contracts.
+During the 1950s, Galante ran an international narcotics ring with Joe Bonanno.
+Galante also attended the infamous October 1957 Apalachin meeting.

+In 1958 and 1960, Galante was indicted for drug trafficking.
+In 1962, Galante was sentenced to 20 years in prison, and was paroled in 1974.
+Galante was rarely seen without a cigar hanging from his mouth, leading to the nickname "The Cigar" and "Lilo", "after the Italian slang word for a stubby little cigar."
+He was assassinated on Commission orders in 1979 while dining at the patio of a restaurant, alongside his cousin Giuseppe Turano and Bonanno associate Leonardo Coppolla.

 Background

 Camillo Carmine Galante was born on February 21, 1910, in a tenement building in the East Harlem section of Manhattan.
 His parents, Vincenzo "James" Galante and Vincenza Russo, had emigrated from Castellammare del Golfo, Sicily, to New York City in 1906, where Vincenzo was a fisherman.

 Carmine Galante had two brothers, Samuel and Peter Galante, and two sisters, Josephine and Angelina Galante.
-On February 10, 1945, Galante married Helen Marulli, by whom he had three children; James Galante (not Jimmy Galante former owner of Danbury Thrashers), Camille Galante, and Angela Galante.
+On February 10, 1945, Galante married Helen Marulli, by whom he had three children: James Galante, Camille Galante, and Angela Galante.
 For the last 20 years of his life, Carmine Galante lived with Ann Acquavella; the couple had two children together.
-He was the uncle to Bonanno crime family capo James Carmine Galante.
+He was the uncle of Bonanno crime family capo James Carmine Galante.